adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Language Filtering Requirements for Canonical Format Statements

-* Activity Objects contain Language Map Objects within its "name", "description" and various interaction properties.
+* Activity Objects contain Language Map Objects within their "name", "description" and various interaction components.
 The LRS MUST return only one language in each of these maps.

 * The LRS MAY maintain canonical versions of language maps against any IRI identifying an object containing